A gradient based calibration method for the Heston model: The Heston Model

-where $S$ is the price of the underlying and $K\in \mathbb{R}^+$.
-The dynamics of the price of the underlying can be described via a SDE which corresponds to a PDE.
-In the following we limit ourselves to Plain Vanilla European put options modelled with the Heston model.

-\subsection{The Heston model}
+\section{The Heston Model}

-The Heston model was developed by Heston in 1993 \cite{Heston.1993} and describes the dynamics of the underlying asset through a two-dimensional SDE that includes a stochastic process for the underlying asset $S$ and one for the variance $\nu$.
-This model is an extension of the well-known Black-Scholes-Merton model, which considers only one stochastic process for the asset
+The Heston model was proposed by Heston in 1993 \cite{Heston.1993} and describes the dynamics of the underlying asset $S\in \mathbb{R}^{>0}$ and the variance $\nu\in \mathbb{R}^{>0}$ by a two-dimensional SDE.
+This model is an extension of the well-known Black-Scholes model, which considers only a stochastic process for the asset and leads to

-where $r$ denotes the risk-free rate, $q$ denotes the dividend rate, $\sigma_S$ denotes volatility, and $d\bm{t}{S}$ is a Brownian motion.
+where $r\in \mathbb{R}^{>0}$ is the risk-free rate, $\sigma_S\in \mathbb{R}^{>0}$ is the volatility, and $\bm{t}{S}$ is the Brownian motion.
 By definition, the variance is the square of the volatility of the asset, $\nu=\sigma_S^2$.
-Heston considered a Cox-Ingersoll process for modeling the variance leading to the SDE system of Heston's model under risk neutral measure given by
+Heston considered a Cox-Ingersoll process for modeling the variance, which leads to the SDE system of Heston's model under the risk-neutral measure given by